cgxeiji/CGx-Gcode-RobotArm/README.md

 **You can check the example sketch at:**
 `File->Examples->CGx Gcode->CGx_Gcode_Example`

-comment out the first line of the example if you want to test without the hardware!
+~~comment out the first line of the example if you want to test without the hardware!~~ (This feature is currently under fix)